gpavanb1/SplitNewton/README.md

 | Newton |  not converged > 1 min  | NA  |

 ## How to test?
-You can run tests with the `pytest` framework
+You can run tests with the `pytest` framework using `python -m pytest`

-The coverage reports can be generated with `pytest-cov` using `pytest --cov=splitnewton`
+The coverage reports can be generated with `pytest-cov` plugin using `python -m pytest --cov=splitnewton`

 ## Whom to contact?